neerajkumar/coffeeshop/README.md

 | Green Tea  | 3.45 | 4.25   | 4.45 |
 | Hot Tea    |   -  | 1.95   | -    |

+Please code a simple app for this coffeeshop.
+The coffee shop requirements:
-0. Adding orders
+0) Adding orders
-1. Keep track of all orders (total sales)
+1) Keep track of all orders (total sales)
-2. Group orders by type of orders (coffee or tea)
+2) Group orders by type of orders (coffee or tea)
-3. Group orders by type of size (tall, grande or venti)
+3) Group orders by type of size (tall, grande or venti)

+Additional questions:
+0) What if we want a new type of coffee, a new type of tea?
+1) What if we want a new size?
+2) How would you change the model to add hot/cold options?
+3) (optional) How would you change the model to support adding condiments to drinks (perl, grass jelly,...)

+You're free to use whatever database you feel like.
++/ You are free to choose any server side technologies for the API.
+Using nodejs is a plus.
++/ Using polymer or reactJS as a library for the view components.
+Feel free to apply any other JS frameworks.
+Polymer is a big plus as we are using Polymer now.
++/ Tests are recommended and bonus points if you can deploy it to Heroku.
+When you're done, please post your code to GitHub or Bitbucket along with a detailed Readme.
++/ Good UI/UX is a another plus.

 ### MockUp Layer Design

 ---------------------------------

-This one single page mockup will design as below (Draw by [Balsamiq](https://balsamiq.com/products/mockups/)).

 ![MockUp Design](http://ww2.sinaimg.cn/large/5ed3c1c2gw1f1e10xblabj20dp0d9ack.jpg)